ttarkowski/quile/README.md

 The part *chromo-* of the word *chromosome*, which is central term in genetics, comes from the Greek χρῶμα and means *color*.
-Similarly, the name of this library origins from fictional language Quenya (more precisely: Neo-Quenya) and means *color* as well.
+Similarly, the name of this library origins from fictional language Neo-Quenya and means *color* as well.

 ## Features
 - Gene- and genotype-level constraints